|

 importance of hiding or removing tattoos.
 If you look at middle management

-managers that have tattoos, hidden or otherwise.
+managers that have visible tattoos.

 Corporate Dress Codes